punktDe/archivist/Readme.md

 ### Simple Example

 Configuration for the nodeType 'PunktDe.Archivist.TriggerNode'.
 The sorting is triggered if a node of this type is created or if a property on this node is changed.
-This node is than available as 'node' in the other parts of the configuration
+This node is then available as 'node' in the other parts of the configuration

 PunktDe: